Do You Tip in Amsterdam?

 Self-service restaurants

 All the information above is a lot to take in.
 In case you’re still wondering how much to tip in Amsterdam, I’ve created an Amsterdam tipping calculator for you.
-It includes:
+It calculates tips for restaurants, cafes, bars, taxis and tours.
+Just put in your bill amount to get the recommended tip.

 Handy Dutch Phrases for Tipping in the Netherlands